In this Knowledgebase

 - How not to end up in jail

-No matter what your needs are as a customer, you should keep the following in mind when talking on the phone with a Customer Service Representative (CSR).
-This knowledgebase is written from the perspective that you never get to see in other resources.
-If any of the following recommendations are not followed, it can affect your ability to get what you need from a CSR or worse, it can land you in legal trouble, jail or worse.
+If you need a customer, it would be best to remember the following when talking on the phone with a Customer Service Representative (CSR).
+This knowledge base is written from the perspective you never see in other resources.
+If any of the following recommendations are not followed, it can affect your ability to get what you need from a CSR, or worse, it can land you in legal trouble, jail, or worse.

 Never use any threats or language that can be used against you

-For example, if you say that you’re going to kill the CSR that you’re talking to, this will immediately trigger for a CSR or agent to decide if they should call the police.
-When this is done, expect for your call to generate a report to your local police, thus as a customer, we absolutely must avoid letting our anger affect our ability to communicate with a company.
-Instead be calm Nothing defuses a tense situation for a CSR than just remaining calm and composed.
-If you cannot remain calm, ask someone to speak to your behalf.
+For example, if you say that you’re going to kill the CSR that you’re talking to, this will immediately trigger a CSR or agent to decide if they should call the police.
+When this is done, expect your call to generate a report to your local police; thus, as a customer, we must avoid letting our anger affect our ability to communicate with a company.
+Instead, be calm.
+Nothing defuses a CSR’s tense situation more than remaining calm and composed.
+If you cannot remain calm, ask someone to speak.
 If you do not remain calm, it’s possible that tempers can flare up, and you can say things you will regret.
-If you cannot get someone else to call on your behalf, just call when you are most calmed and relaxed.
+If you cannot get someone else to call on your behalf, call when you are most calm and relaxed.

 Nothing can compound a heated conversation more than taking out frustrations with attacks.
 Remember that CSRs are nothing but messengers for their company.

-Companies these days have to provide support in multiple languages and for this, CSR will come from different parts of the world.
-Thus, if you hear an accent or detect that the one helping you is not from the US, do not let that change the way you address a CSR.
+Companies must provide support in multiple languages so that CSR will come from different parts of the world.
+Thus, if you hear an accent or detect that the one helping you is not from the US, do not let that change how you address a CSR.

-Use ad hominem multiple times, get blacklisted, or worse
+Use ad hominem multiple times, get blocked, or worse.

-When customers get abusive, a company reserves the right to NOT serve them.
+When customers get abusive, a company reserves the right NOT to serve them.
 You can and will get banned when you become verbally abusive.
-This won’t make it to the news but that’s because companies need to keep quiet about the abuse the receive from a customer.
-Part of this has to do with companies not wanted negative publicity that their customers have to resort to personal attacks to get what they want.
-Moreover, this simply protects the customer from possible backslash because it’s not impossible for a conversation to be leaked on social media.
+This won’t make it to the news, but companies need to keep quiet about the abuse they receive from a customer.
+Part of this concerns companies not wanting negative publicity and their customers resorting to personal attacks to get what they want.
+Moreover, this protects the customer from possible backslash because it’s not impossible for a conversation to be leaked on social media.
 Always be mindful that your conversation may be recorded.

 It can be frustrating when a CSR has issues with hearing your nothing, but this gets compounded when you’re on speaker.
-Be kind and speak directly into the phone so you can focus your attention your customer needs.
+Be kind and speak directly on the phone to focus your attention on your customer needs.

 Did you know that CSRs watch the clock?
-It’s something that can affect a CSR’s overall daily statistics that can determine a monthly or annual bonus.
+It can affect a CSR’s overall daily statistics that can determine a monthly or annual bonus.

-Politely request for all the support you need in the first call
+Politely request all the support you need in the first call

-When set clear and realistic expectation about your needs, there’s a good chance the CSR will be able to assist you.
+When you set clear and realistic expectations about your needs, there’s a good chance the CSR can assist you.